briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 4. _(d)_ As used in this section:

-    1. _(1)_ “Pattern of conduct” means two or more actions or incidents closely related in time, whether or not there has been a prior conviction based on any of those actions or incidents, or two or more actions or incidents closely related in time, whether or not there has been a prior conviction
+    1. _(1)_ "Pattern of conduct" means two or more actions or incidents closely related in time, whether or not there has been a prior conviction based on any of those actions or incidents, or two or more actions or incidents closely related in time, whether or not there has been a prior conviction